Jacqui Lichtenstern UKCP & EAGT Reg. Psychotherapist, MSc Gestalt Psychotherapy

 07947 163 902

-I am a UKCP registered Gestalt psychotherapist working flexible hours at two practices in central and north London, both easily reached by public transport.
+I am a UKCP registered Gestalt psychotherapist working with individuals and couples, at practices in central and north London, easily reached by public transport.

 It is widely acknowledged that it is the quality of the therapeutic relationship which is key to the process of healing, growth and change, so it makes sense to take time to choose a therapist who is the right 'fit' for you.